 Founded in 2011 by Barbara Taylor and four other local professionals, UTTH started as a small, Saturday-only program with a vision of serving the veteran and disabled communities in San Antonio and the surrounding areas.
 First hosted by Happy Heart in Pipe Creek, TX, the program moved to Esperanza Farms in Helotes, TX in 2013.

 Today, UTTH is located at the serene Reding Ranch and offers lessons 5 days a week as well as one-time workshops.
 Each horse is ridden by as many as 8 riders per week providing more than 250 therapy hours per year.
 Ridership demand continues to increase through referrals from doctors, therapists, and programs such as Clarity Child Guidance Center and Center for Healthcare Services.
-The recommendation and success of equine therapy and our program is evident in our enrollment, which grew 73% from our Fall 2017 semester to the Spring 2019 semester.
+The recommendation and success of equine assisted services and our program is evident in our enrollment, which grew 73% from our Fall 2017 semester to the Spring 2019 semester.
 Recognizing the tremendous need in our community, providing additional lesson times, workshops, and programs is our immediate goal.

 PATH, Int’l Member Center